 Legal: This information is collected for property assessment purposes only.
-While the City of Edmonton provides this information in good faith, it does not warrant, or guarantee the completeness and accuracy of this information.
-The City does not assume responsibility nor accept any liability arising from any use other than assessment interpretation.
-The information is maintained on a regular basis and reflects the contents of the assessment per the date on this document.
-This information is proprietary and may not be reproduced without consent from the City of Edmonton.
+While the City of Edmonton provides this information in good laith, it does not warrant, covenent, or guarantee the completeness and accuracy of the information.
+The City does not assume responsibility or accept any liability arising from my use other than assessment interpretation.
+The information is maintained on a regular basis and accuracy of the information.
+The City does not assume responsibility or accept any liability arising from the use other than assessment interpretation.
+The City does not assume responsibility or accept any liability arising from the use of the city does not warrant.